At CakeWP, we build WordPress plugins, themes, and provide WordPress-specific development services.

 How I Keep Myself Updated

 I always try to keep myself updated with all the happenings in the tech industry (not just WordPress).
 One resource is “Product Hunt”, I browse it daily to explore new products, which keeps me updated in many ways.
-Besides that, I follow different tech-related groups and people over social media to keep myself updated.
+Besides that, I follow different tech-related groups and people on social media to keep myself updated.

 I Have a Life Other Than the Work